 Ellie Pond's game-tying, two-out, three-run double that took host Nevada to extra innings.
 After GCU pitching star and tournament Most Valuable Player

-Oakley Vickers put Nevada down in the tops of the eighth and ninth, the Lopes doubled their MW championships when junior catcher
+Oakley Vickers blanked Nevada in the tops of the eighth and ninth, the Lopes doubled their season's MW championship haul when junior catcher

 Tinley Lucas smacked a game-winning RBI single for the 11-10, nine-inning win.